BioPandas/biopandas/.github/PULL_REQUEST_TEMPLATE.md

 ### Pull Request requirements

+For new features or bug fixes, pleas consider the following to-do list:

-- [ ] Added appropriate unit test functions in the `./mlxtend/*/tests` directories
+- [ ] Added appropriate unit test functions in the `./biopandas/*/tests` directories
-- [ ] Ran `nosetests ./mlxtend -sv` and make sure that all unit tests pass
+- [ ] Ran `nosetests ./biopandas -sv` and make sure that all unit tests pass
-- [ ] Checked the test coverage by running `nosetests ./mlxtend --with-coverage`
+- [ ] Checked the test coverage by running `nosetests ./biopandas --with-coverage`
-- [ ] Checked for style issues by running `flake8 ./mlxtend`
+- [ ] Checked for style issues by running `flake8 ./biopandas`
 - [ ] Added a note about the modification or contribution to the `./docs/sources/`CHANGELOG.md` file
-- [ ] Modify documentation in the appropriate location under `mlxtend/docs/sources/` (optional)
+- [ ] Modified documentation in the appropriate location under `biopandas/docs/sources/` (optional)
-- [ ] Checked that the Travis-CI build passed at https://travis-ci.org/rasbt/mlxtend
+- [ ] Checked that the Travis-CI build passed at https://travis-ci.org/rasbt/biopandas